Yash-9714/Excel-sales-and-Finance-Project/README.md

 Generated reports:

-1.customet net sales report Customer Performance Report.pdf

-2.Market performance vs target
+1.customet net sales report :Tells about the net sales of customers from 2019 to 2021 and also 2020 vs 2021 2.Market performance vs target: Tells about the makret details from 2019 to 2021 also percentage growth

-3. Top 10 products
+3. Top 10 products : Tells about the top 10 products in the atliq hardwares by comparing 2020 vs 2021

-4.Division level report
+4.Division level report : Tells about dision level depending on region and customers

-5.Top5 and Bottom5 products
+5.Top5 and Bottom5 products: Tells abput top and bottom 5 products in Atliq Hardwares depending on region, divsion and customers.

-6. new products 2021
+6. new products 2021 : Tells about what are all the new products launched in 2021 at Atliq Hardwares

-7. P & L By Fiscal Years
+7. P & L By Fiscal Years : Tells about Top 5 counties have more sales on 2021

-8.P and L for Markets
+8.P and L for Markets: Tells about profits and loss in the market depending on fasical years of Atliq Hardware as Fisical year start from sep.